ariakit/ariakit/guide/400-component-stores.md

 ### Computed values

 Finally, `store.useState()` accepts a selector function as an argument.
 The function will receive the state as a parameter and should return a value, which can be computed inside the function body.

 You're free to use other variables within this function.
-The selector will be called whenever the state is updated, but the component will only re-render when the returned value changes.
+The selector will be called whenever the state is updated and on every render, but the component will only re-render when the returned value changes.

 ```js
 function MyComboboxItem({ store, id }) {